 Placed directly in front of the blades, microfins are soft, flexible, horizontal fins that gently stretch loose, gel-like facial skin, smoothing its surface and helping prevent shaving rash.

 Behind the microfins, in front of the blades, is the guard bar.
 The guard bar further smooths the skin for the oncoming blades.
 Imagine it like hands smoothing a crumpled piece of paper – that’s how the guard bar works on your skin.

-Gillette’s most advanced razor blade cartridges, feature a Microcomb, a line of ports that help feed the hairs through, and present them in an upright fashion, ready for the blades to do their job.
+Gillette’s most advanced razor blade cartridges feature a Microcomb.
+This is a line of ports that help feed the hairs through.
+They then present them in an upright fashion, ready for the blades to do their job.